edouardpoitras/osm-geo-mapper/README.md

     OSMGeoMapper::from_address(address: String, radius: Option<u32>) -> Result<OSMGeoMapper, Box<dyn std::error::Error>>

-`OSMGeoMapper::from_address` takes an address string and optionally a radius (in 100,000th of a degree, or roughly a meter) and returns an OSMGeoMapper object.
+`OSMGeoMapper::from_address` takes an address string and optionally a radius (in 100,000th of a degree, or roughly a meter at the equator) and returns an OSMGeoMapper object.

     OSMGeoMapper::from_lat_lon(latitude: f64, longitude: f64, radius: Option<u32>) -> Result<OSMGeoMapper, Box<dyn std::error::Error>>